ncatlab/nlab-content/pages/18526.md

   \end{aligned}
 $$

-The first summand, proportional to the [[causal propagator]], we computed as (eq:FinalResultOfComputationOf3Plus1dCausalPropagator) in prop. \ref{SingularSupportOfCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetimeIsTheLightCone} to be
+The first summand, proportional to the [[causal propagator]], which we computed as (eq:FinalResultOfComputationOf3Plus1dCausalPropagator) in prop. \ref{SingularSupportOfCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetimeIsTheLightCone} to be

 $$